oliviahallenberg1/help/README.md

 ## Running the project

-Use `npm run start` to run the app.
+Use `npx expo start` to run the app.